-Amendments to IAS 1 Presentation of Financial Statements re: Non-current Liabilities with Covenants
+Amendments to IAS 1 Classification of Liabilities as Current or Non-current and Amendments to IAS 1 Presentation of Financial Statements re: Non-current Liabilities with Covenants

-The amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+The amendments clarify the requirements on determining whether a liability is current or non-current and require new disclosures for non-current liabilities that are subject to future covenants.
 The amendments are effective for reporting periods beginning on or after January 1, 2024.
 Earlier application is permitted.
 The adoption of these amendments will not have a material impact on the consolidated financial statements.